-The Nobel Prize for Literature
+The Nobel Prize in Literature

-Since 1901, the Nobel Prize for Literature has been awarded annually to an author from any country who has, in the words from the will of Alfred Nobel, produced "in the field of literature the most outstanding work in an ideal direction".
-Though individual works are sometimes cited as being particularly noteworthy, here "Work" refers to an author's work as a whole.
+Since 1901, the Nobel Prize in Literature has been awarded annually to an author from any country who has, in the words of the will of Alfred Nobel, produced "in the field of literature the most outstanding work in an ideal direction".
+Though individual works are sometimes cited as being particularly noteworthy, here "work" refers to an author's work as a whole.
 The Swedish Academy decides who, if anyone, will receive the prize in any given year.
 The academy announces the name of the chosen laureate in early October.
 It is one of the five Nobel Prizes established by the will of Alfred Nobel in 1895; the others are the Nobel Prize in Chemistry, Nobel Prize in Physics, Nobel Peace Prize, and Nobel Prize in Physiology or Medicine.

 Four possible Nobel literature laureates, Israelis Amos Oz and David Grossman, Albanian Ismail Kadare and Yan Lianke, who is a banned writer in his native China, are among the contenders for the 2017 Man Booker International Prize.
 This is an exciting longlist which impresses while also causing some bewilderment which might just edge towards minor irritation at some obvious omissions.

 Albanian veteran Ismail Kadare, inaugural winner of the Man Booker International in 2005 and a likely future Nobel laureate, has a large body of work.
 The longlisting of his surreal and admittedly witty fable The Traitor’s ”Niche” (translated by John Hodgson), which was originally published as long ago as 1978, seems an odd choice, considering that so many of Kadare’s books reached translation so much sooner.
 As a Kadare fan, I would say he has written better books.